Ranxin2023/NLP_Demo/readme.md

     K = W_k(x).reshape(B, T, H, D_h).transpose(1, 2)
     V = W_v(x).reshape(B, T, H, D_h).transpose(1, 2)
 ```

 2. Why do Q and K use different weight matrices?
 Why not just use the same input for dot product?

 Q (query) and K (key) play different semantic roles.
 Using the same weights removes asymmetry and reduces representational capacity.
 Dot product of the same vector (e.g., Q·Qᵀ) only captures self-similarity and lacks contextual interactions.

 3. Why does Transformer use multiplication (dot product) for attention instead of addition?

 Dot product attention is computationally more efficient and parallelizable using matrix operations.
 Additive attention (used in RNNs) is harder to scale and slower.
 Dot product attention performs better with multi-head design on large datasets.

 4. Why do we scale the dot product by √dk before softmax?

 To prevent large dot product values from pushing the softmax into regions with small gradients, leading to vanishing updates.
 Scaling by √dk keeps the variance of the dot product stable and ensures effective learning.

+6. Why do we need to reduce the dimensionality for each head in multi-head attention?

+If we don’t reduce the dimensionality, the computation for each head will be too large.
+For example, if the input embedding size is 512 and we use 8 heads, assigning each head 512 dimensions would result in an output with 4096 dimensions — which is too large.

+So we usually set each head’s dimensionality to:

+$$
+\text{head\_dim} = \frac{d_{\text{model}}}{\text{num\_heads}}
+$$

+For instance, 512/8=64.
+After concatenation, we get back to the original 512 dimensions.

 13. What is BatchNorm?
 Advantages and disadvantages?